icetheperson/Ices.Mod.Manager/README.md

 ## 🛠️ Welcome to Ice's Mod Manager
 ### 🔥 This tool helps you Mod a Popular VR Game called Gorilla Tag.
 Play with all of the Most Popular Mods ranging from Cool Mod Menu's to Sick Emotess and More!
 ### 🎮 This tool works both on Steam VR & Oculus PC.
-This tool will not work for Quest Standalone and other platforms are not supported.
+Only Mods on the Standalone Page will work for Meta Quest Standalone Modding!
 ------------------------------------------------------------------------------------------
 ## ❓ Why Ice's Mod Manager
 ### 🌐 Customizable UI